 When you take care of your string they can last a lifetime and a bit longer (60-100 years).
-Keep your string in a soft cloth, keep them away from dust and check the string regularly.
+Keep your string in a soft cloth, keep them away from dust, and check the string regularly.

 Which lady should have pearls in her jewel box?

 That is a very simple question: every lady from 18-118 years old should have a pearl necklace or earrings or bracelet.
 There are some stories that a bride should not wear a strand of pearls because they represent tears.
-So happy, this is only a story, because what is more beautiful than a bride with a white wedding dress and a delicate pearl necklace with matching earrings.
+So happy, this is only a story, because what is more beautiful than a bride with a white wedding dress and a delicate pearl necklace with matching earrings?

-As always there is one but… or maybe two things you should know about wearing these beauties.
+As always there are one but… or maybe two things you should know about wearing these beauties.
 First, you have to consider your features.
 So don’t wear a tiny one-strand pearl necklace when you are tall or wide-figured, but do when you are small.
 For detailed advice, pls have a look at the other blogs from FlorenceJewelshop.
 Second, a pearl is delicate and the shine can vanish.
 So put your jewelry on when you don’t wear them with a soft cloth and don’t use perfume or hairspray after you have put your necklace or earrings on.